hkthirano/UAP-COVID-Net/README.md

 # UAP-COVID-Net
-This repository contains the codes for reproducing the results in [paper title](url).
+This repository contains the codes used in our study on [paper title](url).

 ## Terms of use